BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Type UI form js file with UI form registry (e.g. panel_ui.js including register_panel_ui function)
 - **Core API shall provide the registry routines which shall be executed by the python and js registry functions.**

 #### 3.4.3.
-Remainings

-The discussions up to here helped us to make decisions about the software architecture.
-However, there remains some gaps in the architecture mostly related with the core framework:
+Summary of the 2nd Overview of the Architecture

+Lets review the requirements listed at the beginning after the 2nd overview:
+- [An overview of the problem](#sec31) yields to the following requirements:
-- The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
+1. The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
-- In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).
+2. In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).
-- Each group may contain hundreds of types.
+3. Each group may contain hundreds of types.
-- There exist *dependency relationships* between the types.
+4. There exist *dependency relationships* between the types.

-These will be covered in the following sections by studying the aspects of the software design.
+5. ~~The SAA needs an interface with the FE software.~~
+- [The target market](#sec32) analysis yields to the following requirements:
+1. ~~The company would provide sufficient resources of processors and servers.~~
+2. ~~The SAA will manage and process large data.~~
+3. ~~The SAA will have DBs.~~
+4. ~~The SAA will define a UI form for each type.~~
+5. ~~The SAA will contain a graphics display for the FE model.~~
+6. ~~The SAA will manage the configuration issues.~~
+7. The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
+8. The plugins could be developed by the customer.

+The requirements related with the type definitions and the plugin style extensibility still remain which I will focus in the next section.

 ## 4. Software Design <a id='sec4'></a>